Jun 10, 2015 in News --> Privacy Breach

 It was discovered that six Toronto hospitals, Mount Sinai, North York General, St. Joseph’s Health Centre, Humber River, Toronto East General and Rouge Valley Health System, compromised the data of new mothers by inappropriately providing excess information to a baby photography company, according to the Toronto Star.

 Hospitals were only supposed to provide a name and room number, but instead the hospitals provided the mother's age, how long she stayed at the hospital, the attending physician, type of diet, reason for hospital admission, type of delivery and the baby's delivery date, according to the Toronto Star.
 This issue goes back as far as 2009 and affected as many as tens of thousands of mothers.
 Some hospitals no longer work with the baby photography company, while others have revised their policies to limit the information provided.

 While at Lakeridge Health in Oshawa, it was discovered that 14 staffers inappropriately accessed 578 files dating back to 2004, according to the Toronto Star.
 The hospital notified affected patients and none of the information left the institution.
 Some of the information accessed was for mental health patients, which included files of some of the staffer's family members or relatives of patients within the hospital's programs.
 Employees were disciplined, though details weren't provided, and staff are now being prompted sign a code of conduct every year.

 You have the right to expect that your health records will be kept private and only accessed by healthcare workers when figuring out a diagnosis or treatment.
-The personal injury and accident lawyers at Neinstein have been handling all types of injuries for 45 years including injuries from medical malpractice.
+The medical malpractice lawyers at Neinstein have been handling all types of injuries for 50 years including injuries from medical malpractice.
 We understand the impacts injuries can have on your life and we know how to help you.
 Call us at 416-920-4242.
 Set up a free consultation and come talk with us.